psi4/psi4/doc/sphinxman/source/simint.rst

 * The conda package is compiled to least-common-denominator, namely SSE instruction set.

-.. * If using the |PSIfour| binary, simint has already been installed alongside.
+* If using the |PSIfour| binary, simint has already been installed alongside.

-* If using |PSIfour| built from source, and anaconda or miniconda has already been installed (instructions at :ref:`sec:quickconda`), simint can be obtained through ``conda install simint``.
+* If using |PSIfour| built from source, and anaconda or miniconda has already been installed (instructions at :ref:`sec:quickconda`), simint can be obtained through ``conda install simint -c psi4``.
   Then enable it as a feature with :makevar:`ENABLE_simint`, hint its location with :makevar:`CMAKE_PREFIX_PATH`, and rebuild |PSIfour| to detect simint and activate dependent code.

+* Previous bullet had details.
+To build |PSIfour| from source and use simint from conda without thinking, consult :ref:`sec:condapsi4dev`.

 * To remove a conda installation, ``conda remove simint``.